1) Do Not Take Practice Exams

 Forget about the April versus October conspiracy theory.
 It’s a distraction.

 5) Do Not Establish Study Goals with Milestones

-My personal recommendation is to work with a four month time frame.
+My personal recommendation is to work within a four-month time frame.
 How you dice your study time will depend on your work and personal life balance.
-Get that support from not only your study buddy, but also from those close to you in your life.
-Talk to your employer and family so they are aware of the demand so they can help you succeed by giving you the time you need.
+Get that support from not only your study buddy but also from those close to you in your life.
+Talk to your employer and family so they are aware of the demand they can help you succeed by giving you the time you need.